If there’s one “classic” woodworking hand tool that deserves a spot in every modern toolbox, it’s a Yankee screwdriver.

 A Yankee screwdriver is a spiral ratchet screwdriver that first came to the market around 1900.
 “Yankee” is actually a brand name from North Brothers Manufacturing Company, which was later purchased by Stanley.

 Later models improved the basic design with a spring-loaded mechanism that extends the chuck automatically.
-This means that all you need to do is push and the tool does the rest!
+This means that all you need to do is push —and the tool will do the rest!

 Stanley stopped production of “Yankee” brand screwdrivers nearly 15 years ago, but several other manufacturers have since stepped up to bring back the design.